 An abnormal curve of your spine (scoliosis) may be treated with a back brace.
 The idea is that the brace will stop the abnormal curve from becoming any worse.
 A brace does not cure the abnormal curve of your spine.
 It may be particularly useful for children who are still growing.
 If severe then the abnormal curve of your spine may need surgery.
-See separate leaflet called Scoliosis (Curvature of the Spine) and Kyphosis for more details.
+See the separate leaflet called Scoliosis and Kyphosis (Curvature of the Spine) for more details.

 If your breastbone is pressed inwards (pectus excavatum), your lungs and breathing may be affected and you may need to have surgery to correct this.